calendar clock display eur stats uservideo-camera

 Carbon Footprint: A way of measuring the greenhouse gas emissions generated by a business, individual, group or organisation, through their consumption of energy and raw materials.
 The emission factors related to energy sources mainly correspond to CO2 emissions.
 They are generally expressed as grams of CO2 equivalent per kilowatt hour.

-CIFRE: Conventions Industrielles de Formation par la Recherche – Industrial Agreements for Training through Research.
-Strengthens dialogue between public research laboratories and socio-economic stakeholders, promotes the recruitment of doctors by companies and supports the innovation process of businesses established in France.
+CIFRE: Conventions Industrielles de Formation par la Recherche (CIFRE) (Industrial Agreements for Training through Research) foster exchanges between public research laboratories and the wider socio-economic world, promote the employment of PhDs in companies and support business innovation in France.
+The scheme is funded by the Ministry of Higher Education, Research and Innovation.

 CIRAD: French agricultural research and cooperation body working for the sustainable development of tropical and Mediterranean regions.